eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 # in directory: hono/cli/target/
 java -jar hono-cli-*-exec.jar --spring.profiles.active=amqp-send --hono.client.username=sensor1@DEFAULT_TENANT --hono.client.password=hono-secret
 ~~~

-Notice that we only supplied a new value for the message address, leaving the other default values.

 Publish some JSON data for device `4711` using a client certificate for authentication: